aqeelkhokhar/portfolio/README.md

    - Choose the User Type "External" and click "Create".
    - Fill in the required fields such as App name, User support email, and Developer contact information.
-   - Click "Save and Continue" to proceed through the scopes and test users sections.
-You can skip adding scopes for now if you are just testing.
+   - Click "Save and Continue" to proceed through the scopes section.

+5. **Add Test Users**:

+   - In the left sidebar, under the "Audience" section, scroll down to the "Test users" area.
+   - Click on "Add users".
+   - Enter the email addresses of the users you want to add as test users (including your own).
+   - Click "Save".

-5. **Create OAuth 2.0 Credentials**:
+6. **Create OAuth 2.0 Credentials**:

    - After saving the consent screen, go to "APIs & Services" > "Credentials".
    - Click on "Create Credentials" and select "OAuth client ID".

-6. **Configure the OAuth Client**:
+7. **Configure the OAuth Client**:

    - Choose the application type (e.g., Web application).
    - Fill in the required fields: